-Make Extra-Strong Joins in Fired or Unfired Metal Clay with Oil Paste
+Oil Paste Makes Extra-Strong Joins in Fired or Unfired Metal Clay

 Slip is one of the basic forms of metal clay.
 It's made by thinning lump clay with water to form a smooth, thick liquid or paste, depending on the application for which you are using it.
 Slip is not essential for joining metal clay components together, and it creates a weaker joint than dry-building, using fresh clay straight from the package, or syringe clay, all of which contain more metal and less water than slip does.
 For the same reason, in most situations, thicker slip (sometimes referred to as paste) will create a stronger joint than thinner slip.

-Adding 100% pure essential oil, an essential oil tincture (a diluted form made from pure essential oil, water, and alcohol), or Sherri Haab PasteMaker to PMC slip changes its consistency and holding power considerably.
-In fact, silver clay oil paste is the preferred material for joining fired pieces of silver metal clay together or for joining milled silver metal (wire, settings, findings, etc.) to fired silver metal clay,
+Adding 100% pure essential oil, an essential oil tincture (a diluted form made from pure essential oil, water, and alcohol) or Sherri Haab PasteMaker to most (but not all) brands of metal clay slip changes its consistency and holding power considerably.
+Many artists consider silver oil paste the preferred material for joining fired pieces of silver clay together or for joining milled silver (wire, settings, findings, sheet, etc.) to sintered metal clay,

-This article provides helpful information about making your own homemade oil paste from PMC silver formulas and also applies to some other metal clay brands and formulas including BRONZclay and COPPRclay.
+This article provides helpful information about making your own homemade oil paste.

 Have You Ever Made Homemade Metal Clay Oil Paste?